Theological commitments

 Salvation by Grace Through Faith

-We believe that salvation, the restoration of a human being to right relationship with God, is entirely the work of God's grace, received through faith in Jesus Christ.
-It is not earned.
-It is not achieved.
-It cannot be merited by religious observance, moral effort, good intentions, or any other human striving.
+Salvation is the restoration of a human being to right relationship with God, and it is entirely the work of God's grace, received through faith in Jesus Christ.
+No amount of religious effort, moral striving, or good intention earns it.
 It is a gift.

 06 The Holy Spirit